 Human motivations vary from one psychological type to the other, but how often can these types be found in the general population?
-Many people are curious about which Myers Briggs personality types are more common (or rare) than others – and want to know where their Myers Briggs type falls on that scale.
-Below, you will find the estimated frequencies of each of the Carl Jung based Myers Briggs types (sorted per temperament) by total population and by gender.
+Many people are curious about which personality types are more common (or rare) than others – and want to know where their type falls on that scale.
+Below, you will find the estimated frequencies of each of the personality types (sorted per temperament) by total population and by gender.

 - The Percentages of the 16 Personalities